Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ![player info pop system new player](./images/player-info-pop-system-new-player.png)

 Select "1" under "Carrier:", and click "Add".
 Be careful not to add carrier 0, it will gift your main stellar system to the new player.
-Then click "Split carrier" and "Confirm".
+Then click "Split carrier".
 It will create a new player as your direct subordinate in the next turn.
 You can tune the initial fuel and resources of the new player as a "Storage fraction" of your storage.

 Go to [next turn](#next-turn) to see your new subordinate.